netscaler/netscaler-helm-charts/citrix-ingress-controller/README.md

 ### Prerequisites

--  The [Kubernetes](https://kubernetes.io/) version 1.6 or later if using Kubernetes environment.
+-  The [Kubernetes](https://kubernetes.io/) version should be in range 1.16 to 1.21 if using Kubernetes environment.
 -  The [Openshift](https://www.openshift.com) version 3.11.x or later if using OpenShift platform.
 -  The [Helm](https://helm.sh/) version 3.x or later.
 You can follow instruction given [here](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.
 -  You determine the NS_IP IP address needed by the controller to communicate with Citrix ADC.
 The IP address might be anyone of the following depending on the type of Citrix ADC deployment: